-Chair Massage: Free chair massages are offered the second and fourth Wednesday of each month in the lobby from 9:30–11:30 a.m.
+Chair Massage: Free chair massages are offered on the second and fourth Wednesday of each month in the lobby from 9:30–11:30 a.m.

-HOPE Program: A collaboration between the Lewis Hall Singletary Oncology Center, Archbold rehabilitation services and the YMCA, the free HOPE (Helping Oncology Patients Exercise) program is designed to help cancer patients improve the quality of their lives through exercise.
+HOPE Program: A collaboration between the Lewis Hall Singletary Oncology Center, Archbold rehabilitation services, and the YMCA, the free HOPE (Helping Oncology Patients Exercise) program is designed to help cancer patients improve the quality of their lives through exercise.
 Participating in HOPE requires a referral from the Lewis Hall Singletary Oncology Center.

-Pet Therapy: Visiting with our certified therapy dogs provides patients and their families with relaxation and distraction from pain, discomfort and stress while improving mood and energy.
+Pet Therapy: Visiting with our certified therapy dogs provides patients and their families with relaxation and distraction from pain, discomfort, and stress while improving mood and energy.
 Pet Therapy visits occur every Wednesday from 10–11 a.m.

 Yoga Therapy: Gentle, reflective, restorative—come give yoga a try.
 This class is for all levels and is held each Tuesday in the lobby from 5–6 p.m.

 For more information about these programs, call our patient navigator at 229.584.5445.